hwpplayers/hwpplayers/on-coding-v2.md

 ### About Branches

-1. playground-x(version number here)
+1. devel-x(version number here)
 2. master-x(version number here)
-3. stable-x(version number here)

 ### About Pull Requests

-Send your Pull Requests to playground-x branch first.
+Send your Pull Requests to devel-x branch first.
 Then hwpplayers will analyze the code / information that you have send

 ### About Merging Source Code

-1. Next stage is we'll merge playground source code / information with master-x branch , this is a release stage.
+1. Next stage is we'll merge devel-x source code / information with master-x branch , this is a release stage.
-2. Then the next stage is testing the source code / information and merging the source code / information with stable-x branch
+2. Then the next stage is testing the source code / information and merging the source code / information with master-x branch

 ## Preferred Github Account Settings for "core team"